Six Tips For Encouraging Teamwork In The Workplace

 Listen carefully to each party and offer tangible ways in which you and the rest of the team can help resolve the conflict.
 Engaging the entire team in the conflict resolution process may help create a culture of openness and availability that fosters communication and teamwork.

 If conflicts continue to arise, consider reassigning one of the individuals to a different project or a different team.
 If reassigning, it’s important to communicate your intentions, as you don't want anyone to feel as if they're being singled out or cause factions to develop on your team.
+Healthy competition can be useful, but resentment among individual members is not.
 Any staffing changes should be the result of discussions with the involved parties, not unilateral decisions made by leadership.

 Getty Images

-Successful teamwork can help reduce burn-out and ensure that all employees are on the same page.
+Teamwork is an important part of a successful business, because it can reduce burn-out and ensure that all employees are on the same page.
 Burned-out employees are less productive, less engaged, and less likely to stay in their job.
 Whether you or your employees are experiencing burnout, treatment can help you overcome your symptoms and regain workplace balance.
 While mindfulness practices like meditation, exercise, and a healthy diet may help reduce symptoms, in some cases, targeted burnout treatment may be necessary.

 Online therapy is an affordable, convenient treatment option for individuals experiencing symptoms of burnout like anxiety or depression.
 Because online therapy is available from home and, in many cases, outside of regular business hours, you may not need to take time off work to get the treatment you need.